mattvenn/turtleprize/lesson-1.md

 ## Draw your initial - 25 minutes

-Explain that we'll now write a sequence of codes using a computer programming language called python.
+Explain that we'll now write a sequence of codes using a computer programming language called Python.
 The codes will make a simple picture.

 Talk through the first turtle program: